business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 If someone reaches out to you or your service team too frequently, eating into your company’s time more than one customer should, it may be time to let them go.
 This usually manifests in one of two ways.

-6. The customer threatens to leave or badmouth you.
+6. The customer threatens to leave or bad-mouth you.

-7. The customer is physically, racially, or sexually abusive or threatens violence.
+7. The customer is physically, racially or sexually abusive, or threatens violence.

 8. The customer is unethical or dishonest.

 Customers can be dishonest or unethical in their dealings with your company.
-For example, say you are a graphic designer, and you agree to charge a client less for a logo design if they give you all of their brand identity business, such as signage and stationery.
+For example, say you are a graphic designer and you agree to charge a client less for a logo design if they give you all of their brand image business, such as signage and stationery.
 Then, you discover that while they paid less for the logo, they hired someone else for other brand identity work.

 In this case, it makes sense to stop working with the client because they took advantage of you and you can’t trust them.